We Will Never Die: Kurt Weill

 Weill had all the necessary credentials to collaborate on We Will Never Die.
 As a German emigrant, son of a cantor, student of Ferruccio Busoni, and a born theater composer, he had mastered techniques for the effective use of music in both pageants and radio.
 He had used theater to highlight social concerns throughout his career.
 Although often characterized as a political composer because of his association in Germany with Bertolt Brecht, close analysis of his music and writings reveal him to be more concerned with the human condition than with political causes.
 His willingness to work on We Will Never Die was probably motivated more by the plight of the Jews in Europe than by a conviction to join Hecht in supporting Peter Bergson and the Committee for an Army of Stateless and Palestinian Jews.

-Although largely a pacifist in his early years, Weill was deeply committed to supporting the American war effort and demonstrating his allegiance to the U.S. In 1941 he had provided music for Fun to be Free.
-This earlier pageant by Hecht and Charles MacArthur was staged at Madison Square Garden and sponsored by Fight for Freedom Inc., a group that supported total U.S. involvement in the European war.
-He also wrote propaganda songs (some for broadcast in Germany); incidental music for Your Navy, a 1942 play written by Maxwell Anderson and jointly commissioned by CBS Radio and NBC Radio; music for Salute to France, a 1945 U.S. propaganda film directed by Jean Renoir; and four patriotic melodramas for Helen Hayes, recorded by RCA Victor under the title Mine Eyes Have Seen the Glory.
+Although largely a pacifist in his early years, Weill was deeply committed to supporting the American war effort, and demonstrating his allegiance to the U.S. In 1941, he had provided music for Fun to be Free.
+This earlier pageant by Hecht and Charles MacArthur was staged at Madison Square Garden, and sponsored by Fight for Freedom, Inc., a group that supported total U.S. involvement in the European war.
+He also wrote propaganda songs (some for broadcast in Germany); incidental music for Your Navy, a 1942 play, written by Maxwell Anderson and jointly commissioned by CBS Radio and NBC Radio; music for Salute to France, a 1945 U.S. propaganda film directed by Jean Renoir; and four patriotic melodramas for Helen Hayes, recorded by RCA Victor under the title Mine Eyes Have Seen the Glory.

-When approached by Hecht to collaborate on We Will Never Die, Weill was busy developing a script with Bella Spewack for a Broadway show based on One Man's Venus to star Marlene Dietrich, a project that did not materialize but that would later develop with other collaborators into One Touch of Venus.
-After reading Hecht's script, Weill decided to reuse some music from The Eternal Road as well as other pre-existing music that would have meaning to the audience.
-As a result, the score is not a formal composition but a collection of incidental music compiled to highlight the dramatic shape of Hecht's script.
+When approached by Hecht to collaborate on We Will Never Die, Weill was busy developing a script with Bella Spewack for a Broadway show based on One Man's Venus to star Marlene Dietrich, a project that did not materialize, but that would later develop with other collaborators into One Touch of Venus.
+After reading Hecht's script, Weill decided to re-use some music from The Eternal Road, as well as other pre-existing music that would have meaning to the audience.
+As a result, the score is not a formal composition, but a collection of incidental music compiled to highlight the dramatic shape of Hecht's script.